-Believe it or not, music in religion is a contentious subject!
-David Maas, a talented musician in his own right, considers the Bible's approach to music, concluding that it is a blessing from God and an appropriate vehicle for praise and worship.
+Even music in religion can be a contentious subject!
+The Bible shows that music is a blessing from God and an appropriate vehicle for praise and worship.

 John Ritenbaugh focuses upon the intense power of music to stimulate the emotions, trigger the imagination, set the mood of the services, and serves as a teaching vehicle for godly instruction.
 God Almighty, as the inventor of the human voice and the capac. . .